AdobeDocs/experience-manager-cloud-service.en/help/security/best-practices-for-sling-service-user-mapping-and-service-user-definition.md

 ### Deprecated ServiceUserConfiguration {#deprecated-serviceUserConfiguration}

-Please note that specifying a single principal name in the mapping is equivalent to the existing `ServiceUserConfiguration.simpleSubjectPopulation`.
+Please note that specifying a single user name in the mapping is equivalent to the existing `ServiceUserConfiguration.simpleSubjectPopulation`.
 With the new format the workaround provided by the `ServiceUserConfiguration` can directly be reflected with the service user mapping.
-The ServiceUserConfiguration has therefore been deprecated for AEM and all existing usages have be replaced.
+The `ServiceUserConfiguration` has therefore been deprecated for AEM and all existing usages have be replaced.

 ## Service Users {#service-users}